St. Tammany Master Gardener Association

 Northlake Nature Center

 Northlake Nature Center (NNC) is a jewel of western St. Tammany, located between Bayou Castine and Pelican Park.
-Although recent actions by the gas line company have ruined the butterfly garden at the entrance, there remain several hundred acres of several ecosystems with eight miles of trails.
+There are several hundred acres of multiple ecosystems with eight miles of trails.
 Removal of invasive exotics and planting native trees, shrubs, and flowers are ongoing activities.

 Otis House Antique Rose Garden